 Goblet Squats Teaches Proper Squat Form

 The Goblet Squat is the perfect option for an athlete learning how to squat.
 Someone who has little experience in the weight room can be confident they’re squatting with at least decent form if they can keep the weight in contact with their sternum and stomach, and their elbows touch their knees.

 If not, the fixes are relatively easy, as described above.
-Watching the progress people can make in their overall squat form when completing Goblet Squats is almost like magic!
+Watching the progress women can make in their overall squat form when completing Goblet Squats is almost like magic!
 Often it removes fear of having a barbell on your back that if you fail in your form or fall back due to putting weight in your heels.

-It’s Easy on Your Back and Neck
+It’s Easier on Your Back and Neck

-It Can Be Loaded Heavy
+Goblet Squats Can Be Loaded Heavy

 Goblet Squat Muscles Worked